 - A. Other Designated Beneficiary.
 If the beneficiary is an ODB, the new 10 year rule applies to distributions from the beneficiary's inherited IRA after the participant's death.
 The 10 year rule applies to an ODB whether the participant dies before or after RBD, but, per the proposed regulations, the form of the 10 year rule differs based on whether the participant dies before or after RBD. - 1.
 Participant Dies Before RBD.
 If the participant dies before RBD and the beneficiary is an ODB, the 10 year rule applies like the 5 year rule.
-That is, one hundred percent of the inherited IRA must be distributed by December 31 of the year that contains the tenth anniversary of the participant's death.
+That is, 100% of the inherited IRA must be distributed by December 31 of the year that contains the 10th anniversary of the participant's death.
 No distributions are required (although they are permitted) prior to the ultimate distribution date. - 2.
 Participant Dies After RBD.
-The proposed regulations provide that if the participant dies after RBD and the participant's beneficiary is an ODB, the ODB must take required minimum distributions (RMDs) from the ODB's inherited IRA during years 1 through 9 of the period provided by the 10 year rule and must fully distribute all remaining amounts in the inherited IRA by December 31 of the year that contains the tenth anniversary of the participant's death.
-As noted in the preamble to the proposed regulations, if the participant dies after RBD,
+The proposed regulations provide that if the participant dies after RBD and the participant's beneficiary is an ODB, the ODB must take required minimum distributions (RMDs) from the ODB's inherited IRA during years 1 through 9 of the period provided by the 10 year rule and must fully withdraw all remaining amounts in the inherited IRA by December 31 of the year that contains the 10th anniversary of the participant's death.
+As noted in the preamble to the proposed regulations, if the participant dies after RBD, distributions to the ODB after the participant's death "must satisfy section 401(a)(9)(B)(i) [the "at least as rapidly rule"] as well as section 401(a)(9)(B)(ii) [the 10 year rule]." - B. Eligible Designated Beneficiaries (EDBs).
+The distribution rules for EDBs vary depending on the particular type of EDB. - 1.
+Participant's Spouse.
+To qualify for EDB treatment as the participant's surviving spouse, the named beneficiary of the participant's retirement plan must be either the participant's spouse, outright, or a conduit trust for the benefit of the participant's spouse.
+An accumulation trust for the spouse will not qualify for the surviving spouse EDB rule.
+See Prop.
+Reg. § 1.401(a)(9)-4(f)(6)(ii), Example 2(C).
+The SECURE Act did not change the IRA rollover option available to the participant's surviving spouse named as the outright beneficiary of the participant's retirement plan.
+If the participant's surviving spouse rolls over the participant's retirement plan to an IRA in the spouse's name (or assumes the participant's IRA as his/her own), the spouse will thereafter be treated as the participant of that IRA and the RMD Rules applicable to a living participant will apply.